Kethsar/ytarchive/README.md

 		Automatically run the ffmpeg command for the downloaded streams when sigint is received.
 You will be prompted otherwise.

+	--no-frag-files
+		Keep fragment data in memory instead of writing to an intermediate file.
+		This has the possibility to drastically increase RAM usage if a fragment downloads particularly slowly as more fragments after it finish first.
+		This is only an issue when --threads >1

+		This will hopefully solve an odd edge case where os.remove() was locking up on Windows 10 without throwing an exception, effectively deadlocking the download.

 	--no-merge
 		Do not run the ffmpeg command for the downloaded streams when sigint is received.
 You will be prompted otherwise.